sensu-plugins/GIR/README.md

 ### Initial Setup

-Create a directory called sensu-plugins and clone this repo and any others you will to work on into it, this will be the **PROJECT_DIRECTORY**.
+Create a directory called sensu-plugins and clone this repo and any others you will to work on into it, this will be the **PROJECT_ROOT**.
 Now copy the *Rakefile* from GIR to the project root.
 You should have something like this:

 /